sabd-project/sabd-cli-python/README.md

 ## License
 See the LICENSE file for license rights and limitations (MIT) for the source code.
-The databases may have their own separate license rights and limitations.
+The databases may have their own separate license rights and limitations, youll have to speak to the owners

-# BGG
+---
+bGg